andrew/ultimate-awesome/README.md

 - [awesome-nctu](https://github.com/Cycatz/awesome-nctu) - 一個蒐集與交大相關的網站或資源的彙整清單.
 - [awesome-formal-verification](https://github.com/elniak/awesome-formal-verification) - Welcome to the ultimate list of resources for formal verification techniques and tools.
 This repository aims to provide an organized collection of high-quality resources to help professionals, researchers, and enthusiasts stay updated and advance their knowledge in the field.
 - [awesome-dj](https://github.com/endormi/awesome-dj) - List of reasons why django is awesome for web development & django bootstrap boilerplate.
+- [awesome-frontend-graph-library](https://github.com/feakin/awesome-frontend-graph-library) - Awesome frontend graph theory library for Feakin, like model, layout, algorithm.
 - [awesome-stellar](https://github.com/francescomalatesta/awesome-stellar) - A curated list of Stellar services and tools for software developers.
 - [awesome-europython2015](https://github.com/Friz-zy/awesome-europython2015) - Materials from europython2015.
 - [awesome-ios-files-productivity](https://github.com/goerz/awesome-ios-files-productivity) - A curated list of iOS Apps that use Modern File Management.
+- [awesome-alternatives](https://github.com/hardbsdk/awesome-alternatives) - A list of alternatives for the most used programs, games, web services and operating systems.
 - [awesome-circom](https://github.com/iamsahu/awesome-circom) - A curated list of awesome resources for learning and programming with Circom.
 - [awesome-table-qa](https://github.com/lfy79001/awesome-table-qa) - A comprehensive paper list of Table-based Question Answering.
 - [awesome-artificial-intelligence-ethics](https://github.com/marikyu7/awesome-artificial-intelligence-ethics) - An (awesome) list of content reltated to Artificial Intelligence Ethics.
 - [awesome-codejam-resources](https://github.com/mcgill-ecsess/awesome-codejam-resources) - 💫 A curated list of pattern recognition resources for CodeJam 2019.
 - [OpenGL-Guide](https://github.com/mikeroyal/OpenGL-Guide) - OpenGL Guide.
 - [PyTorch-Guide](https://github.com/mikeroyal/PyTorch-Guide) - PyTorch Guide.
+- [awesome-ppg](https://github.com/mintisan/awesome-ppg) - A comprehensive collection of PPG-related resources, including libraries, datasets, tutorials, papers, and more, for researchers and developers in the Photoplethysmography(HR/SpO2/BP) field.
 - [awesome-finetuning](https://github.com/mmarius/awesome-finetuning) - A curated list of resources on fine-tuning language models.
 - [awesome-FOSS-apps](https://github.com/mvgorcum/awesome-FOSS-apps) - Collection of Free and Open Source Android apps.
 - [awesome-bci-reviews](https://github.com/okbalefthanded/awesome-bci-reviews) - Curated list of Brain-Computer Interface peer-reviewd reviews and surveys.